kpecsok98/Worcester-Greenspace/README.md

 !pip install rtree

 # Import the needed packages once they're installed
-import pandas as pd # an interface is provided through this to import geopandas as gpd # combines panda's capabilities with those of shapely to perform geospatial operations import rtree # needed for doing the geometric operations with geopandas from shapely.geometry import Point, Polygon, MultiPolygon  # manipulates text data into geospatial shapes
+import pandas as pd # an interface is provided through this library to interact with tabular data import geopandas as gpd # combines panda's capabilities with those of shapely to perform geospatial operations import rtree # needed for doing the geometric operations with geopandas from shapely.geometry import Point, Polygon, MultiPolygon  # manipulates text data into geospatial shapes